-The sound of silence rang throughout the Indianapolis Motor Speedway as Jack Harvey’s final qualifying run for the 2023 Indianapolis 500 ended.
+The sound of silence rang throughout the Indianapolis Motor Speedway on Sunday afternoon as Jack Harvey’s final qualifying run for the 2023 Indianapolis 500 ended.

 For what seemed like an eternity, the crowd gathered on pit road and in the grandstands waited with anticipation as Dave Calabro’s voice rang out over the public address system to announce Harvey’s fate.

-Less than 10 minutes earlier, Harvey pulled onto pit road after his second qualifying attempt Sunday afternoon was not fast enough to bump teammate Graham Rahal from the 33-car field.
+Less than 10 minutes earlier, Harvey pulled onto pit road after his second four-lap qualifying attempt in the Last Row Shootout was not fast enough to bump teammate Graham Rahal from the 33-car field.
 With 34 cars entered, one driver was going home.
-For the majority of the one hour Last Row Shootout, that driver was Harvey.
+For the majority of the one hour session, that driver was Harvey.

-The crew put new tires on the car and added enough fuel for one more qualification attempt.
+The crew put new tires on Harvey’s car and added enough fuel for one more qualification attempt.
 Air pressure adjustments were made quickly as there was little time to spare.
-The car had to be presented in the qualifying line before rolling out for one final shot at making the field.
+The car had to be presented to IndyCar officials before they would let Harvey onto the track for one final shot at making the field.

 Harvey left pit road with one minute and 24 seconds left in the session.
 The session clock expired as the British racer exited Turn 3 on his warmup lap.
 This was the final qualifying attempt to determine who would remain in the starting field and who would go home.

-The first lap was a respectable 229.435 mph.
-However, the tire grip falloff over the next three laps would determine whether or not Harvey would be fast enough to make the show.
+Harvey’s first lap was a respectable 229.435 mph.
+However, the tire grip deterioration over the remaining three laps would determine whether or not Harvey would be fast enough to make the show.

 Were the tire pressure adjustments enough?
 Would Harvey have a weight jacker adjuster fail on him like it did on Rahal’s car?
 Did the shadows manage to lower the track temperature by just one more degree to help Harvey out?

-Lap two was 229.082 mph.
+The second lap speed was 229.082 mph.
 After two laps, Harvey was tracking 34th fastest.
-Harvey made an adjustment to the car’s handling and then the third lap speed surprised everybody: 229.176 mph.
+Harvey made an adjustment to the car’s handling from the cockpit and then the third lap speed surprised everybody: 229.176 mph.

-Almost nobody improves from lap to lap at Indianapolis with the way grip falls off after each lap.
-This was a shock to the everyone in the grandstands and on pit road.
+Almost nobody improves from lap to lap in qualifying at Indianapolis with the way grip falls off during a run.
+This was a shock to everyone in the grandstands and on pit road.

 Could Rahal actually be bumped?
 Could Bobby Rahal’s son go home just two days shy of the 30th anniversary of the elder Rahal being bumped from that year’s 500 field?

 The assembled crowd found out just 39.3063 seconds later and roared their approval.
-Harvey found out halfway around the track on his cooldown lap.
+Harvey found out halfway around the track on his cooldown lap that he made the show and bumped Rahal from the field with a speed difference of .07 mph.

-The margin between Harvey and Rahal?
+The time margin between Harvey and Rahal’s runs?
 Just 0.0044 seconds.

 After pulling into the pits, Harvey received congratulations from all around his crew, including race engineer Allen McDonald.